 The extension is screwed down to a tab on the first transverse brace using a short screw.

-There is no simpler neck reset than when this style of bolt-on neck is used.
+There is no simpler neck reset than when this style of bolt-on neck is used, at least if the instrument doesn't require a radical reset of the neck and you are not too concerned about action over the fretboard extension.
 If the instrument is lacquered, a knife is used to cut through the finish at the neck/body joint.
 The neck bolts are removed but the fingerboard is left glued (or otherwise attached) to the top.
 The neck is bent forward enough to allow a sheet of 60 grit sandpaper to be slipped between the heel and the body, sandy side toward the heel.
 The neck is levered back while the sandpaper is pulled out of the joint.

 This is repeated until enough material is taken off the heel to effect the new neck angle.
 For information on just how much material needs to be taken off here when doing this style of neck reset see the page on calculating heel displacement for a neck reset on this site.
 After the heel is "trimmed" the neck bolts are then re-installed and tightened.